Season 1 Episode 8: Bullying - Kav Lakshmi & Ambar Mishra with Nandini Ray

 Read the full transcript below.

 NR: Dear friends, I'm your host Nandini Ray welcoming at the Maitri show ‘Between Friends’.
 In today's episode we will be discussing bullying.
 Those who are listening as today I believe that you know someone who is a victim of bullying.
 Bullying can take many forms and all forms continue to hurt victims and many times victims suffer in silence.
 So friends, what can we do to end bullying?
-To discuss this very important question, we have Kav, Ambar, and Tanvi with us today.
+To discuss this very important question, we have Kav and Ambar with us today.
 And they have experienced attending middle school and high school in this country.
 They have seen bullying in their network, in their schools.
 And most important, they want to raise awareness in preventing bullying.
 So welcome friends.
 Welcome you all, and I actually want you to talk about themselves.
 Can you introduce yourself to our listeners?
 Because if I start introducing you, I won't be able to stop.
 So better you do!

 KL: Hi, I'm Kav.
 I'm a first year college student.